scheckmedia/CameraControllerApi/README.md

-Each method will response with a file in json format.
+Each method will response with a JSON file.
 If you want a XML response you have to put the command "&amp;type=xml" on the end of the upper commands

 ##Dependencies##